eavatar/ava.node/README.md

 EAvatar Ava
 =========================
-A versatile agent for building person clouds.
+A versatile agent for building personal clouds.